Gendarmerie (Belgium)

 Royal Horse escort parading in front of the royal tribune during the parade, Place des Palais on 21 July 1989 in Brussels.

 The Gendarmerie (French) or Rijkswacht (Dutch) was the former national Gendarmerie force of the Kingdom of Belgium.
 It became a civilian police organisation in 1992, a status it retained until 1 January 2001, when it was, together with the other existing police forces in Belgium, abolished and replaced by the Federal Police and the Local Police.

 History

 Etymology

-The word gendarme comes from Old French gens d'armes, meaning men-at-arms, whereas the Dutch name, rijkswacht, means guard of the realm.
+The word gendarme comes from Old French gens d'armes, meaning men-at-arms, whereas the Dutch name, rijkswacht, means guard of the realm (lit. 'realm protection').

 Pre-independence

 In 1795, the Belgian provinces came under French rule.
 It was at this time that the Rijkswacht/Gendarmerie was created.
 This military force had been created a short time before in France itself to replace the Marechaussee (mounted corps of marshals) of the former monarchy.
 The legislation which organised the new gendarmerie service in Belgium was a law dated 17 April 1798, which remained in force until 1957.

 In 1815, the Belgian provinces became part of the United Kingdom of the Netherlands, ruled by King William I. The Dutch renamed the Gendarmerie the "Royal Marechaussee" and reorganised the force.